 You can use the online rate estimator to work out how much you may get based on your family circumstances.

-We look at the income of the parents or guardians you normally live with, or last lived with, even if you don’t live with either parent or guardian now.
-This includes step parents only if you normally live with them.
+We look at the income of the parents or guardians you normally live with, or last lived with.
+We do this even if you don’t live with either parent or guardian now.
+This includes step parents if you normally live with them.